Fall Protection Strategies for AllMetal Standing Seam Roofs

 Use Specialized Anchor Systems for Standing Seam Roofs

-Not all roofs follow the same rules—and standing seam panels require a specific game plan.
-Penetrating anchors may seem quick, but they can destroy seam integrity, void warranties, and create future leak points.
-Seam-mounted anchors that clamp without puncturing the panels offer a secure, damage-free alternative.
-The right anchor doesn't just save lives—it preserves the roof and saves money on future repairs.
+Standing seam panels require a specific plan.
+Punctures can void warranties and create leak points.
+Seam-mounted anchors clamp onto the ribs without puncturing the metal.
+This offers a secure and damage-free alternative.
+The right anchor preserves the roof and saves money on future repairs.

 Encourage the Use of Trauma Straps

-A fall isn't over when the fall stops.
-Suspension trauma can take hold in minutes, cutting off circulation and leading to serious health issues—or worse.
-Trauma relief straps let a suspended worker support their weight and maintain blood flow until help arrives.
-Training every crew member to deploy them is as important as issuing them.
-It's a small tool that can make a life-saving difference.
+A fall is not over when the worker stops moving.
+Suspension trauma can take hold in minutes.
+It cuts off circulation and leads to serious health issues.
+Trauma relief straps let a suspended worker support their weight.
+This maintains blood flow until help arrives.
+Every crew member should know how to deploy these straps.
+This small tool can make a life-saving difference.

 Consult Experts for Curved Metal Panels

-Curved roofs may look stunning, but they complicate fall protection planning.
-Many anchors that perform well on flat or straight panels fail to work correctly on radiused seams or sloped curves.
-That's when it's time to bring in the pros.
-A qualified safety expert can recommend solutions that meet both OSHA standards and the structural needs of curved systems—because guessing isn't a safe strategy when the edge is curved and steep.
+Curved roofs look stunning, but they complicate fall protection plans.
+Many anchors work well on flat panels but fail on radiused seams.
+Guessing is not a safe strategy on a curved edge.
+You should bring in a pro for these projects.
+A qualified safety expert can recommend solutions that meet OSHA standards and structural needs.

 Howie Scarboro, C.E.O. and co-founder of Fall Protection Distributors, L.L.C., recognized the need for continued improvements in roofing safety during the 2010 MetalCon show in Las Vegas.
 He joined forces with SnoBlox-Snojax, a leader in snow retention and seam clamping technology for metal roofs, to create the SSRA1 prototype.
 Tested by Gravitec for OSHA/ANSI certifications, the SSRA1 proved to be the industry's lightest, most robust, and most universal-fit anchor point for standing seam roofs.
 Fall Protection Distributors, L.L.C. was born in 2015, shaping the future of fall protection and instilling confidence in the industry.